Graduate Certificates in Public Administration

 There are 122 colleges that offer a graduate certificate in public admin.
 Learn more about the most popular 20 below:

 The 5th most popular school in the country for public admin majors who are seeking their graduate certificate is The University of Texas at Arlington.
 Roughly 48,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $9,206 per year, while in-state graduate students, on average, pay $9,015 per year.
 During the most recent year for which we have data, 44 people received their graduate certificate in public admin from UT Arlington.
-About 61% of this group were women, and 50% were students from an underrepresented racial-ethnic group.
+Around 52% of these students were from an underrepresented racial-ethnic group, and 66% were women.

 Syracuse University comes in at #7 on our list of the most popular colleges offering graduate certificates in public admin.
 Each year, around 21,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $61,310 per year, while in-state graduate students, on average, pay $44,928 per year.
+The average in-state tuition for full-time undergraduates is $58,440 per year, while in-state graduate students, on average, pay $43,428 per year.
 During the most recent year for which we have data, 38 people received their graduate certificate in public admin from Syracuse.
-Of these students, 41% were women and 5% were members of underrepresented racial-ethnic groups.
+About 57% of this group were women, and 33% were students from an underrepresented racial-ethnic group.

 The 11th most popular school in the country for public admin majors who are seeking their graduate certificate is The University of Texas at Dallas.
 Roughly 28,600 attend the school each year.
 The average in-state tuition for full-time undergraduates is $14,564 per year, while in-state graduate students, on average, pay $15,088 per year.
 During the most recent year for which we have data, 24 people received their graduate certificate in public admin from UT Dallas.
-Of these students, 48% were women and 29% were members of underrepresented racial-ethnic groups.
+About 71% of this group were women, and 38% were students from an underrepresented racial-ethnic group.

 The University of Texas at San Antonio comes in at #12 on our list of the most popular colleges offering graduate certificates in public admin.
 Roughly 34,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $6,239 per year, while in-state graduate students, on average, pay $7,403 per year.
+The average in-state tuition for full-time undergraduates is $6,233 per year, while in-state graduate students, on average, pay $7,062 per year.
 During the most recent year for which we have data, 23 people received their graduate certificate in public admin from UTSA.
-Of these students, 55% were women and 91% were members of underrepresented racial-ethnic groups.
+Around 80% of these students were from an underrepresented racial-ethnic group, and 60% were women.

 The 20th most popular school in the country for public admin majors who are seeking their graduate certificate is University of Kansas.
 Roughly 26,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $10,596 per year, while in-state graduate students, on average, pay $10,488 per year.
+The average in-state tuition for full-time undergraduates is $10,092 per year, while in-state graduate students, on average, pay $9,989 per year.
 During the most recent year for which we have data, 15 people received their graduate certificate in public admin from KU.
-Of these students, 61% were women and 28% were members of underrepresented racial-ethnic groups.
+Around 23% of these students were from an underrepresented racial-ethnic group, and 38% were women.

 Explore Major by State